D.C. signals commitment to new jail amid ongoing trouble at aging facility

 The District is not alone in rethinking its system.
 The nation is now a half-century removed from the “tough on crime” era that inspired a boom in prison and jail construction, and many of the policies and practices from that time have since been dismissed as racist and counterproductive.
 Over the past few decades, elected officials across the country have passed laws reversing mandatory minimum sentences and launching rehabilitation programs to address the socioeconomic root causes of crime.
 But the thousands of expensive and expansive buildings that house inmates have been slower to change.

-“These are now facilities that are more than 30 years old, and that has really sparked a lot of discussion in a lot of jurisdictions about building new jails,” said Andrea Armstrong, a professor of law at Loyola University and an expert on prison and jail conditions.
+“These are now facilities that are more than 30 years old, and that has really sparked a lot of discussion in a lot of jurisdictions about building new jails,” said Andrea Armstrong, a professor of law at Loyola University in New Orleans and an expert on prison and jail conditions.

 In D.C., there have been discussions about a new corrections facility since at least 2015, when the Washington Lawyers’ Committee for Civil Rights and Urban Affairs published a report describing “alarming conditions” at the jail that included infestations of vermin and mold growth.
 This year’s budget proposal signaled the most significant investment in a new facility in recent history.